 These questions are crucial for Oxford, which contains the third highest ethnic minority population in the South-East, and 28% of residents are born outside the UK .
 This makes human migration central to the lives and experiences of city residents, even if these experiences vary in different areas of the city.

 We are going to hold four events to talk about migration in areas of Oxford where inequality and disadvantage is most felt.
 We want to consider the relevance of migration to people’s lives in Oxford and find new ways of thinking and talking about migration.

 These events will be a chance to think about important issues of our time and our city.
 We hope they will be fun.
 There will not be lofty presentations from Oxford Dons and you will not be tested on what you know.
 If you are interested in the world and want an opportunity to challenge yourself to think about how you feel about things then please come!

-Attendance is free but booking is recommended for the purposes of catering.
-An Eventbrite registration link for each seminar will be made available shortly.
+Attendance is free but booking is essential for catering purposes.
+An Eventbrite registration link for each seminar is available on each seminar page.

 Oxford Profile: Key Facts 2016

 Hilary Term 2016